 Are you dreading the inevitable mountain of Christmas wrapping paper that’s fast approaching?
 Fear not!
 I’ve got some suggestions to help you put all that paper back to work!
 This list doesn’t work just for Christmas wrapping paper, but also all sorts of wrapping paper, all year round.

-Wrapping paper that’s not overtly Christmas themed (red and green, snowflakes, snowmen, Christmas trees, reindeer, manger scenes, etc) can be used all year round.
-If you are short on space at least save these!
+Wrapping paper that’s not overtly Christmas themed can be used all year round.
+If you are short on space then save these!